About

 This section of the Angel documentation consists mostly of guides, rather than technical documentation.

-For more in-depth documentation, see the actual angel_orm project on Github:
+For more in-depth documentation, see the actual `angel_orm` project on Github: